teamstudio/docs-tsds/docs/install/before.md

 * Windows Vista, Windows 7, Windows 8 and Windows 10 versions supported by Notes on Intel platforms
   <div class="admonition note">
     <p class="admonition-title">Note</p>
     <p>Microsoft has discontinued support for Windows XP and Windows Server 2003.
-Edition 32 is not supported on these platforms.
+Teamstudio Tools are not supported on these platforms.
 Please contact your account manager if you have questions about running our tools on Windows XP or Windows Server 2003.</p>
   </div>
 * Notes, in versions currently supported by HCL.
   <div class="admonition note">